 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-Like most other rivers, spring is a season of change in Waterton Canyon and while flows are still sitting at winter levels (38 cfs), we should see flows increase over the next two months as runoff picks up.
-Until that occurs, focusing on deep pools and runs is the way to go.
-Nymph rigs and dry dropper setups will produce the most consistent results but if you find yourself in a heavy midge or BWO hatch, don’t hesitate switching to a single or double dry fly setup.
+Flows through Waterton Canyon have been volatile, fluctuating between 60 and 240 cfs.
+While fishing in this range is productive, dramatic spikes will throw off trout behavior and decrease water clarity for a few days.
+Once flows stabilize, trout will normalize and water clarity will improve.
+Nymphing is the most consistent tactic right now, but don't rule out dry fly or dry dropper setups.
+Midge, BWO and caddis hatches will encourage trout to feed on the surface, so keep an eye out for hatch activity and rising trout.
 These trout are eager to feed this time of year and aren’t overly selective.
 When nymphing, lead with a larger attractor pattern such as a Copper John, Guide’s Choice Hare’s Ear, Pheasant Tail, Pat’s Rubber Legs or Electric Caddis.
-Below one of those patterns, trail a midge pupa, baetis emerger or Rainbow Warrior.
-All of the patterns mentioned above are productive nymphs for a dry dropper setup.
+Below one of those patterns, trail a midge pupa, baetis emerger, caddis pupa or Rainbow Warrior.
+All of the patterns mentioned above are productive nymphs for a dry dropper setup as well.
 Elk Hair Caddis, Amy’s Ants and Hippy Stompers are buoyant dry flies that are capable of trailing 1-2 nymphs and even some split shot.
-As we progress through the spring and flows rise, trout will spread out across the river and feed in pools, runs, pocket water, riffles and transitions.
-At this point, bright and flashy patterns will become highly productive and water clarity tends to decrease.
-Additionally, be on the lookout for increased caddis and stonefly activity as air and water temperatures rise.
+Until flows rise above 300 cfs, trout will spread out across the river and feed in pools, runs, pocket water, riffles and transitions.
+Due to volatile flows over the past few weeks, bright and flashy patterns have been highly productive when water clarity decreases.

 The Waterton Canyon stretch of the South Platte is a fun and convenient option for anglers living in the Denver Metro Area.
 The South Platte River merges with the North Fork of the South Platte above Strontia Springs Reservoir.
 Below Strontia Springs Reservoir is the Waterton Canyon stretch of the South Platte.
 This section of river flows 6.5 miles northeast from the reservoir through Waterton Canyon before spilling into Chatfield Reservoir.
 Waterton Canyon is unique in that it’s only accessible by foot or bike.
 As a result, Waterton Canyon receives far less angling pressure than the other sections of the South Platte, but it does experience heavy hiking and biking traffic, so keep that in mind while casting.
 Waterton Canyon is technically fishable year around but due to high canyon walls, the banks and shaded sections tend to freeze during the winter.
 Anglers will find a healthy population of rainbow and brown trout in the 6 – 12 inch range.
 With that said, don’t be surprised if you come across a large brown or rainbow that has migrated from Chatfield Reservoir.